jchio001/budget-event-client/README.md

 ## Running locally

 Please ensure that the following tools are installed on your laptop:
-- Python 2.7 (NOTE: Python 2.7 is the default on Mac!
+- Python 2.7.x (NOTE: Python 2.7 is the default on Mac!)
 - virtualenv (This should be done after installing Python3!
 Virtualenvs allows us to isolate python dependencies for a project, meaning that we have multiple projects cleanly running multiple different versions of a library.
 [Here's a good guide on installing and setting up a virtualenv.](